 History of Phi Chi Theta

-Since our incorporation in 1926, Phi Chi Theta has adapted with the times and continued to grow.
 Today, the Phi Chi Theta National Chapter is comprised of 37 Collegiate and Alumni Chapters.
 Phi Chi Theta has over 1,600 members across the country.
-Phi Chi Theta is a member of and affiliated with the American Assembly of Collegiate Schools of Business (AACSB), the Professional Fraternity Association (PFA), and the College Fraternity Editors Association (CFEA).
+Phi Chi Theta is a member of the American Assembly of Collegiate Schools of Business (AACSB), the Professional Fraternity Association (PFA), and the College Fraternity Editors Association (CFEA).

-- Provide an opportunity to develop and practice those professional leadership skills and abilities necessary to succeed in the business community;
+Provide an opportunity to develop and practice professional leadership skills and abilities necessary to succeed in the business community;

-- Instill in its membership those values, codes, and creeds which will enable participation in a rapidly changing world; and
+Instill in its members values, codes, and creeds which will enable participation in a rapidly changing world; and